Table of Contents

 ➡️ Wood treatment

 You can use wood treatments on indoor portions of your home affected by the infestation.
-This includes foams, sprays, injected sprays, and liquid nitrogen among others.
+This includes termite foams, termite sprays, injected sprays, and liquid nitrogen among others.
 Borate will also be used as a safer alternative to chemical pesticides.

 Depending on the chemicals used for wood treatments, homeowners should practice precautions to prevent any possibility of intoxication.